restic/restic/doc/045_working_with_repos.rst

     590c8fc8  2015-05-08 21:47:38  kazik          /srv
     9f0bc19e  2015-05-08 21:46:11  luigi          /srv

+The Directory column shows the attached path, which may differ from the path within the repository, see https://restic.readthedocs.io/en/stable/040_backup.html#backing-up for details of this discrepancy.

 You can filter the listing by directory path:

 .. code-block:: console